hiteshtawar/ops-guide-simple/docs/ARCHITECTURE.md

 3. **Immediately available** → Ready for production use
 4. **No code changes** → No deployments → No engineering cycles

+**Prerequisite:** The only requirement is that downstream services must have **PATCH, POST, or DELETE APIs** ready for the steps to be executed.
+The runbook system will automatically call these APIs based on the YAML configuration.

 **Business Impact:**
 - **Time to Market**: New use cases in minutes, not weeks
 - **Engineering Efficiency**: Developers focus on platform, not individual use cases